Nikita Alexandrov: Professional

 After being drafted 62nd overall by the St. Louis Blues in the second round of the 2019 NHL entry draft, the Blues signed Alexandrov to a three-year entry-level contract on 1 August 2019.

 On 29 December 2020, the Blues loaned Alexandrov to KooKoo in the Liiga.
 He made his professional debut in a 3–2 win against KalPa on 13 January 2021.
 On 23 February 2021, he scored his first professional goal in a 3–2 loss against HIFK, before finishing his season with the Utica Comets of the American Hockey League (AHL).

+On 2 December 2025, Alexandrov was traded to the Los Angeles Kings in exchange for Akil Thomas.

+On 1 September 2026 it was announced that Alexandrov signed a one-year deal with the Shanghai Dragons in the Kontinental Hockey League (KHL).

 International play

 Alexandrov represented Russia men's national junior ice hockey team at the 2020 World Junior Ice Hockey Championships, winning a silver medal.